Skip to content

 Photo of Ana Hadnes Bruder Ana Hadnes Bruder

-Ana is a registered lawyer in Germany and Brazil and has ten years of international experience as legal counsel.
-Ana advises clients in intellectual property and information…
+Ana is a registered lawyer in Germany and Brazil and has ten years of international experience as legal counsel in Brazil, France and Germany.
+Ana started her career at Mayer Brown in the Dispute Resolution practice where she represented clients in litigation and arbitration proceedings involving complex commercial, intellectual property and liability matters.

 Read full bio